 Pieter van Langen

-Steps to determine objectives
+Steps to determine an objective

 Advantage

-Define which advantage the capability brings.
+Define which advantage the capability will bring to your organization.

 Direction